jtownson/swakka/readme.md

 ```

 This feature of Swakka's design makes it easy to integrate with existing Akka Http apps
-because you can layer your OpenApi definition on top of existing Routes.
+and layer your OpenApi definition on top of existing Routes.

 ### Route generation and CORS